Learning Module

 Proportioning Verdicts and Punishments to Evidence

-- Evaluate arguments for and against adopting a proportionate system of verdict options in place of the binary system currently used in US criminal cases
+- Evaluate arguments for and against adopting a proportionate system of verdict options in place of the binary system that is currently used in US criminal cases.

 Watch